 Television commercials prompt kids to ask about the latest doll or a monster truck.
 Don’t blow them off by saying,”We will see about it later.”
 Kids will take that as an affirmative answer.
 Instead, offer the idea of putting that toy on their Christmas or birthday wish list.
 Even better, encourage them to save and buy it with their own money.

 Kids are a blank slate.
 They believe that they are entitled to whatever they see and want.

-You can change this behavior through the tips above.
+You can change this behaviour and avoid the I want syndrome with your kids through the tips above.